Twins beat White Sox 5-3, open 5-game AL Central lead

 Given an extra day of rest between starts, Berríos (13-8) allowed two runs and five hits in 7 1/3 innings with eight strikeouts and two walks.
 He was rewarded with a standing ovation when he was removed.

+Berríos’ 188 1/3 innings are four shy of his career high, set last year.
+The two-time All-Star has changed his postgame routine in order to stay fresher between starts.

+He pitched into the eighth inning for just the fifth time this season.

-Tyler Duffey finished the eighth, Sergio Romo allowed Eloy Jiménez’s homer leading off the ninth before getting an out, and Taylor Rogers needed just eight pitches to finish a six-hitter for his 27th save in 33 chances.
+Tyler Duffey finished the eighth, and Sergio Romo allowed Eloy Jiménez’s homer leading off the ninth before getting an out.
+Taylor Rogers needed just eight pitches to finish a six-hitter for his 27th save in 33 chances.

 Following a weekend series against the Indians, Minnesota started a final stretch against teams with losing records: the White Sox, Kansas City and worst-in-the-majors Detroit.